 For a distributed system to enforce consistent operation, there is a minimum number or percentage of nodes that must consent, for a block to be considered valid and added to the chain.
 A consensus algorithm with a quorum structure that enforces the decentralization and distribution of consensus is preferable for any blockchain.

 A major concern globally is the energy requirements and emission rates of the consensus.
 Today, most applications and users are skeptical and inclined to choose a consensus mechanism that has a low impact on the already diminishing environmental quality.

 At present, the biggest and the oldest blockchain running on PoW that requires extreme levels of computing power is considered the most hostile to the environment and focus has shifted towards better mechanisms like PoS, PoB, and PoC.

 Based on the size of the network consensus protocols can be concluded.
 A network with a large number of distributed nodes favors proof-based consensus while a smaller network prefers voting-behavior-based consensus mechanisms.
 This though is quite rudimentary.
 More important is what modus-operandi a consensus mechanism employs.
 Consensus mechanisms are broadly categorized as below:

-- Capability Based : These are intended to reduce the energy requirements but suffer from an inherent flaw of susceptibility to centralization based on the capability under consideration.
+- Capability-Based: These are intended to reduce energy requirements but suffer from an inherent flaw of susceptibility to centralization based on the capability under consideration.

-- Voting Based : A miner is elected by voting to propose, generate and commit a block.
-By-election the problem of centralization is resolved to a great extent.
+- Voting Based: A miner is elected by voting to propose, generate and commit a block.
+Through the election, the problem of centralization is resolved to a great extent.
 Additionally, the proof-based requirements are also taken care of by the electors.
 Though, this mechanism may indirectly suffer from:

 a).
 Crash Fault: Overloading the elected node with the task of validation and not having any backup mechanism in case of a failure on the elected validation end.